SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Related Work

 \subsection{DTI Prediction Based on Similarity}

 The integration of similarity information plays a pivotal role in advancing DTI prediction models.
-Traditionally, similarity mining has focused on isomorphic networks, where pairwise similarity between drugs and targets is utilized~\cite{thafar2020dtigems+,sun2024ingnn,xie2025pseudo}.
-However, recent work has shifted towards heterogeneous graphs, which integrate multiple types of nodes and relationships~\cite{shao2022dti,10676326,wang2025dhgt}.
-Despite these advancements, these approaches primarily rely on similarity information derived from traditional similarity matrices, overlooking the rich and potentially valuable indirect similarity information between drugs and targets embedded within heterogeneous graphs.
-Such higher-order similarity information is critical for predicting potential DTI associations and necessitates the design of specialized modules for its learning.
+Traditionally, similarity mining has focused on isomorphic networks, where pairwise similarity between drugs and targets is utilized.
+DTiGEMS+~\cite{thafar2020dtigems+}, combines graph embedding, mining, and similarity techniques for improved drug–target interaction prediction. iNGNN-DTI~\cite{sun2024ingnn}, an interpretable graph neural network, integrates pre-trained models and enhances accuracy while offering insights into DTI.
+However, recent work has shifted towards heterogeneous graphs, which integrate multiple types of relationships.
+Shao et al. introduced DTI-HETA~\cite{shao2022dti}, an end-to-end model that integrates heterogeneous graphs and attention mechanisms for improved DTI prediction.
+Notably, GIAE-DTI~\cite{10676326} combines cross-modal information from drugs and targets with self-supervised learning, demonstrating promising performance.
+However, these methods primarily rely on information derived from traditional similarity matrices, overlooking the rich and potentially valuable indirect similarity information between drugs and targets embedded within heterogeneous graphs.
+Such higher-order similarity information is critical for predicting potential DTI associations.